In the “new normal”, high employee engagement contributes towards raising wellbeing levels. It also improves health and reduces the risk of burnout

 - A spiritual or existential change.

-When people realize that they have gone through a difficult period and come out the other side having learnt important lessons, it makes them more aware of their abilities and better equipped for the future.
-When we consider continuous learning, working through past experiences allows them to create a new narrative surrounding change: in an constantly evolving world, reacting to unexpected events means learning to start again.
+When people realize that they have emerged stronger from a difficult period, it makes them more aware of their abilities.
+It also helps them to feel better equipped for the future.
+When we consider continuous learning, working through past experiences allows them to create a new narrative surrounding change.
+In an constantly evolving world, reacting to unexpected events means learning to start again.

 The pandemic also offers a great opportunity for companies to find answers tailored to their people’s needs.
-By opening listening channels, they can avoid isolation and better understand the different challenges that employees are facing, identifying the best ways to support them.
+By opening listening channels, they can avoid isolation.
+What’s more, they can better understand the different challenges that employees are facing, identifying the best ways to support them.

-Adopting a personalised approach means promoting a culture of change that’s shared within the organization.
+Adopting a personalised approach means promoting a culture of change throughout the organization.
 That’s why employee engagement requires continuous conversations between employees and the company.
 It means considering the specific needs of the individual, allowing everyone to create their own journey and sharing learnings with one another, so that they can create something new together. sense of purpose.

 An augmented learning experience that (also) improves employee engagement

-In transitions such as the one triggered by Covid-19, growth only happens when people walk together: companies and employees, seen and recognized in both their personal and professional capacities.
-Lifeed, has already been chosen by over 80 companies, such as Manpower, MSD, Reale Mutua and UniCredit, transforming life transitions into training grounds for soft skills that boost professional efficacy.
+During transitions, people grow when they walk together.
+It happens when companies and employees feel seen and recognized in both their personal and professional capacities.
+80 companies used Lifeed as part of their wellbeing strategy, such as Manpower, MSD, Reale Mutua and UniCredit.
+They focus on transforming life transitions into training grounds for soft skills that boost professional efficacy.
 It’s also a great tool for engaging people, improving their wellbeing and increasing productivity in the workplace.

-53% of Lifeed users feel that they can reveal and use more of themselves at work and 57% feel proud of their company.
-The results are clear: 90% feel better and have more energy, and the same percentage of people feel more involved and motivated in their daily tasks.
+53% of Lifeed users feel that they can reveal and use more of themselves at work.
+57% feel proud of their company.
+The results are clear: 90% feel better and have more energy.
+The same percentage of people feel more involved and motivated in their daily tasks.